Dalice Pinnell | Sup4theSoul™

 Dalice uses a kete of ideas, approaches, models and theories.

-She enjoys and encourage discussion about Positive Psychology Theory and how to use these concepts to incorporate good self-care routines.
+She enjoys and encourages discussion about Positive Psychology Theory and themes and how to use these concepts to incorporate good self-care routines.

-She aims to ensure that every supervisee (or other) she works alongside has at the very least explored the lower levels of Maslow’s Hierarchy as part of building a strong foundation for their professional practice.
+She likes to encourage collaborative exploration of Maslow’s Hierarchy as part of building a strong foundation for professional practice.

-She believes in building a strong foundation and strong walls being incorporated into professional practice and encourages discussion around Mason Durie’s Te Whare Tapa Wha model to create ideas to strengthen this concept.
+She believes in building a strong foundation and strong supports being incorporated into professional practice and encourages discussion around Mason Durie’s Te Whare Tapa Wha model to create ideas to strengthen this concept.

 Prior to her career in Social Worker, Dalice worked in several customer service roles and believes the experience provided her with a sound understanding of what is important to clients and supported her to more fully understand the Person Centred approach.